 - At all times when experiencing a lightning storm at the venue all play/competition must cease immediately until the lightning storm passes.
 There is to be no variation to this type of extreme weather. - If the lightning storm has not passed within 2 hours and the lightning storm continues then it is recommended that play/competition be discontinued. - The umpire/controlling body must then arrange a new time for the play/competition to continue and advise all officials and players of their decision.

 SUN PROTECTION

-Bowls Queensland has a commitment towards sun protection from the harmful effects of the sun.
-Bowls Queensland encourages all Districts, Clubs, participants, officials and spectators of bowls to comply with the Bowls Queensland Sun Protection Policy.
+BQ has a commitment towards sun protection from the harmful effects of the sun.
+BQ encourages all districts, clubs, participants, officials and spectators of bowls to comply with the separately outlined Bowls Queensland Sun Protection Policy.